 East Peoria's Electrical Aggregation Program

-The City’s electric aggregation program has been extended through December 2020 with a fixed rate of 67 cents per kilowatt-hour thruogh the June 2019 meter read date, and $0.05653 per kilowatt-hour from the June 2019 meter read date through the December 2020 meter read date.
+The City’s electric aggregation program has been extended through December 2020 with a fixed rate of $0.05757 per kilowatt-hour thruogh the June 2019 meter read date, and $0.05653 per kilowatt-hour from the June 2019 meter read date through the December 2020 meter read date.
 Homefield Energy will continue to be the program's electricity supplier.
 The power East Peoria is purchasing is green energy provided by Illinois wind.

 In East Peoria’s aggregation program residents are not required to sign a contract at all, and will not be called or visited by a salesperson.